PixarV/terraform-provider-r4/website/docs/r/paas_service.html.markdown

 * `options` - (Optional) Map containing other PostgreSQL parameters.
   Parameter names must be in camelCase.
 Values are strings.

-~> If the parameter name includes a dot, then it cannot be passed in `options`.
+~> If a parameter name includes a dot, it cannot be passed in `options`.
 If you need to use such a parameter, contact [technical support].

 * `replication_mode` - (Optional) The replication mode in the _Patroni_ cluster.